huggingface/blog/spaces_3dmoljs.md

 ## Seeing is believing

 The structure of a protein is an integral part to our understanding of what a protein does.
 Nowadays, there are a few tools available to visualize proteins directly in the browser such as [mol*](molstar.org) or [3dmol.js](https://3dmol.csb.pitt.edu/).
-In this post, you will learn how to integrate structure visualization into your Huggingface space using 3Dmol.js and the HTML block.
+In this post, you will learn how to integrate structure visualization into your Hugging Face Space using 3Dmol.js and the HTML block.

 ## Prerequisites